 Artificial intelligence (AI) is a fast-moving technology with a long road ahead of it.
 For all its surrounding hype, AI is still in its infancy.
-Intelligent systems have moved from simple, rule-based tasks such as spell-check into narrow machine-learning activities such as predictive maintenance and robotic process automation (RPA), but they remain far from their ultimate destiny as fully realized facsimiles of human intelligence capable of complex, contextual reasoning and strategic decision-making.
+Intelligent systems have moved from simple, rule-based tasks such as spell-check into narrow machine-learning activities such as predictive maintenance and work automation, but they remain far from their ultimate destiny as fully realized facsimiles of human intelligence capable of complex, contextual reasoning and strategic decision-making.

 Successful companies will let business strategy lead AI deployment, not the other way around.
 They will focus on what their business needs, not what the technology can do.
 Most importantly, they will understand the extent of organizational change required as automation supplants human employees across the enterprise.
 Companies need new capabilities, structures, and processes to meet a new set of challenges brought on by widespread AI adoption.

 What Is AI?

 Even as AI generates breathless media coverage and sharply conflicting opinions about its potential impact on humankind, the technology itself is not widely understood.
 Artificial intelligence is a collection of digital tools that enable machines to perceive, learn, and make decisions like humans.

 AI is the science of getting computers to act intelligently without being explicitly programmed.
 Machine learning (ML) is the subdiscipline of AI focused on using math-based algorithms and software to mimic smart actions, whose performance improves as a function of training data.
 There are numerous types of machine-learning algorithms available today.
 Deep learning, based on neural networks that mimic how brain neurons learn, is one type of algorithm that has made rapid breakthroughs recently (see figure 1).